davidta555/Multiverse-Final-Portfolio/annoucement_banner/README.md

 - Emphasize the results of this action for your team or your learning.
 - Connect the competentcy to this project

-### JF 2.1 Can create and analyze artefacts, such as use cases and/or user stories

 ### JF 2.3 Can develop effective user interfaces

 ### JF 2.4 Can create simple software designs to effectively communicate understanding of the program